 Lower Back Pain

 Deb complained of low back pain when she was 25-weeks pregnant.
-She woke up during her sleep when she moved, often felt and heard popping with quick motions, had pain every evening, and was unable to hold her two-year-old daughter who forgot how to walk after learning about her new brother in utero.
+She woke up during her sleep she moved, often felt and heard popping with quick motions, had pain every evening, and was unable to hold her two-year-old daughter who forgot how to walk after learning about her new brother in utero.
 She complained of spasms on the right side of her low back and she often rolled on a tennis ball to relieve the pain.

 What you can do:

 Strengthen your butt muscles.
 Your gluteus maximus should be the biggest and strongest skeletal muscle in your body.
 If it isn't doing its job, your smaller back muscles may get overtaxed as they compensate.
 To safely strengthen your butt muscles, try the following exercise.

 - Bend both of your knees.
 Feet are flat and hip width apart.

 - Tighten your butt.